awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 Amazon RDS consumes your backup files based on the file name\.
 Name your backup files with the appropriate file extension based on the file format—for example, `.xbstream` for files stored using the Percona xbstream format\.

 Amazon RDS consumes your backup files in alphabetical order and also in natural number order\.
-Use the `split` option when you issue the `innobackupex` command to ensure that your backup files are written and named in the proper order\.
+Use the `split` option when you issue the `xtrabackup` command to ensure that your backup files are written and named in the proper order\.

 Amazon RDS doesn't support partial backups created using Percona XtraBackup\.
-You can't use the `--include`, `--tables-file`, or `--databases` options to create a partial backup when you back up the source files for your database\.
+You can't use the following options to create a partial backup when you back up the source files for your database: `--tables`, `--tables-exclude`, `--tables-file`, `--databases`, `--databases-exclude`, or `--databases-file`\.

-Amazon RDS supports incremental backups created using Percona XtraBackup with or without the `--no-timestamp` option\.
-We recommend that you use the `--no-timestamp` option to reduce the depth of the directory structure for your incremental backup\.
+Amazon RDS supports incremental backups created using Percona XtraBackup\.
+For more information about creating incremental backups using Percona XtraBackup, see [Incremental Backup](https://www.percona.com/doc/percona-xtrabackup/LATEST/backup_scenarios/incremental_backup.html)\.

 ## Creating an IAM Role Manually<a name="MySQL.Procedural.Importing.Enabling.IAM"></a>